Skip to main content

 Step 3

 Deploy the BasicDemoReactiveContract (reactive contract), configuring it to listen to ORIGIN_ADDR and to send callbacks to CALLBACK_ADDR.
+The Received event on the origin chain contract has a topic 0 value of 0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb, which we are monitoring.

-forge create --rpc-url $REACTIVE_RPC --private-key $REACTIVE_PRIVATE_KEY src/demos/basic/BasicDemoReactiveContract.sol:BasicDemoReactiveContract --constructor-args $SYSTEM_CONTRACT_ADDR $ORIGIN_ADDR 0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb $CALLBACK_ADDR
+forge create --rpc-url $REACTIVE_RPC --private-key $REACTIVE_PRIVATE_KEY src/demos/basic/BasicDemoReactiveContract.sol:BasicDemoReactiveContract --constructor-args $KOPLI_CALLBACK_PROXY_ADDR $ORIGIN_ADDR 0x8cabf31d2b1b11ba52dbb302817a3c9c83e4b2a5194d35121ab1354d69f6a4cb $CALLBACK_ADDR

 Step 4

-cast send $ORIGIN_ADDR --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY --value 0.11ether
+cast send $ORIGIN_ADDR --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY --value 0.1ether

-This should eventually result in a callback transaction to CALLBACK_ADDR being initiated by the Reactive Network.
+Ensure that the value sent is greater than or equal to 0.1 ether, as this is the minimum required value to trigger the process, which should eventually result in a callback transaction to CALLBACK_ADDR being initiated by the Reactive Network.

 Conclusion